teolandon/tmux-hackernews/README.md

 ```

 ### Formatting
 The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com).
-Headlines are cut off at 72 characters.
+Headlines are cut off at a character limit specified in the file `vars.conf`, under the variable `max_chars`.
 Headlines to be shown are picked from the current top 30 stories in the frontpage, and cycle around in a period of 2 hours, meaning that the displayed headline increments every 4 minutes.
 Customization will be included in a future update.

 ## Keybinds
 `Prefix + >` shows the next headline.

 `Prefix + <` shows the previous headline.

-`Prefix + C-h` opens up a new tmux window with the current article displayed using `w3m`
+`Prefix + C-h` opens up a new tmux window with the current article displayed using the browser program specified in `vars.conf`, under the variable `browser`.

 ## Planned Features
- * Allow easy customization of browser, and check if browser program exists.
  * Currently, if the website changes the headline displayed, the script also displays the new headline, resulting in unexpected changes and sometimes duplicates.
 Implementation of a fix.
- * Easy customization by through vars.conf
  * Checks for every external program used.